Make a donation

 Abbie Mifsud was just six years old when she died of DIPG — a rare and inoperable tumour in her brainstem.

-Some 80% of children under the age of 14 years are already cured of cancer — vastly improved from just 30% in the 1960s.
-But 20% do not survive.
+Some 80 per cent of children under the age of 15 are already cured of cancer — vastly improved from just 30 per cent in the 1960s.
+But 20 per cent do not survive.
 There is an urgent need for new treatments for children with aggressive and hard to treat cancers.

 Our scientists are already working to develop kinder, tailored treatments for children.
 We want to make sure that they receive treatments that are the best possible match for the specific genetic alterations in their cancer.
 This will mean that more children survive and that children are less likely to receive unnecessary treatments that could leave long-term damage.